gcc-mirror/gcc/gcc/config/i386/athlon.md

 			 "athlon-direct,(athlon-fpsched+athlon-agu),(athlon-fstore+athlon-store)")
 ;; On AMDFAM10 all double, single and integer packed SSEx data stores ;; generated are all double path, latency of 2 and use the FSTORE FP ;; execution unit.
-No entries seperate for movupx/movdqu, which are ;; vector path, latency of 3 and use the FSTORE*2 FP execution unit, ;; as they will not be generated.
+No entries separate for movupx/movdqu, which are ;; vector path, latency of 3 and use the FSTORE*2 FP execution unit, ;; as they will not be generated.
 (define_insn_reservation "athlon_ssest_amdfam10" 2